Joint Modernization Command

+The U.S. Army Joint Modernization Command (JMC), (formerly known as the U.S. Army Brigade Modernization Command) is a United States Army command located at Fort Bliss, Texas.
+The JMC primarily functions to support two general goals; running field experiments and training exercises with army units in order to prepare the units for deployment, and conducting field testing of emerging technologies.

-The U.S. Army Joint Modernization Command or JMC, (formerly U.S. Army Brigade Modernization Command, or BMC) is based in Fort Bliss, Texas.
-It gains insights from "Fight Tonight" units about future ways of fighting, technology, and force structure during realistic live, constructive, and/or simulated training exercises.
-The Joint Modernization Command is subordinate to Futures and Concepts Command (FCC) at Joint Base Langley-Eustis, Virginia; both JMC and FCC report to the Transformation and Training Command (T2COM), based in Austin, Texas.
+The Joint Modernization Command is subordinate to the Futures and Concepts Command (FCC) at Joint Base Langley–Eustis, Virginia, which is subordinate to the Transformation and Training Command (T2COM), based in Austin, Texas.

-Joint Modernization Command plans, synchronizes, and executes field experiments to inform modernization efforts to enable a Multi-Domain Capable Force by 2028.
+The JMC’s field experiments are intened to provide evidence and opportunities for feedback on emerging technologies which may be used to guide development of a variety of operational capabilities for the U.S. Army.